JeffDeCola/my-cheat-sheets/other/computer-hardware/desktop/microSD-cards-cheat-sheet/README.md

 SD is an abbreviation of Secure Digital, and `microSD` cards are sometimes referred to as µSD or uSD.

-* STORAGE CAPACITY
+## STORAGE CAPACITY

 * `SDHC` Secure Digital High Capacity	4-32GB (FAT32)
 * `SDXC` Secure Digital eXtended Capacity	64-2TB (exFAT)

 ## SPEED CLASS

-The current SDHC specification defines Class 2, 4, 6, 8 and 10 as follows:
+Speed Class is a minimum speed based on a worst case scenario test.

+SDHC SPEED CLASS

 | CLASS |  MIN WRITE SPEED |         BUS TYPE |             USES |
 |------:|-----------------:|-----------------:|-----------------:|